 The Tucker House does not offer an informal reservation system.
 The facility is booked on a first come first serve basis.

-To start the rental process, all applicants must contact and meet with the Historic Sites Rental Manager, Betsy Apple.
+To start the rental process, all applicants must contact and meet with the Historic Sites Rental Manager, Amanda Rhodes.

 The Tucker House is available to rent everyday 10am-11pm excluding holidays.

 Venue details: The Tucker House dates to 1914 and is a beautiful and historic setting for small weddings, receptions, parties, and other special events.
 The downstairs features a parlor, piano room, dining room, two sitting rooms, and spacious catering kitchen.
 The downstairs can accommodate 100 people, or 50 for a seated event.
 No dancing is allowed in the Tucker House, as it retains its original flooring.

 - $100/hour with a minimum of four consecutive hours for residents.